Robbiekruszynski/web-design-process/README.md

 * clone or download https://github.com/Robbiekruszynski/web-design-process.git
 * Open your terminal and navigate to the web-design-process directory
 * Once in your terminal and proper directory run the command
-* npm install (provided you are free of errors continue run the next command)
+* npm install (provided you are free of errors continue and run the next command)
 * npm run start (should automatically open localhost:8080/index.html in your default browser)
+* Explore xj-16
 * If you are curious to view the wire-frame / prototype
 * Open the web-design-process folder and open the xj-16 sketch file
 * Using Sketch version 53.1
-* Explore xj-16
+* Explore xj-16 sketch

 #### Description of Responsiveness
 XJ-16 will be accessible across all platforms of viewports, each having it's own flavor.
-The navigation bar will be the biggest variation depending on how the user is viewing the site in order to accommodate for available real-estate.
+Adjustments to backgrounds will occur depending on viewport.
+More than anything a strong focus on attempting to gain interest while navigating throughout the website.

 #### Developmental Roadmap
-* Continue to buildout all maps for mobile / desktop / tablet via sketch
+* Continue to buildout all maps for mobile / desktop / tablet
 * further develop usability